 6. Nesting Tables That Stack Neatly

 Nesting tables are lightweight, stylish, and smartly stackable.
-You can pull them out for guests or snacks and then tuck them away when it’s time to stretch out.
+You can pull them out for guests or snacks, then tuck them away when it’s time to stretch out.
+They’re a small change that makes a tiny living room feel intentional rather than cramped.

 Materials To Try